 Eating seasonally is the answer!
 I’ve created super delicious and satisfying meals using in-season ingredients, that you will get from me every month of the year.
 I’ve done all the work for you, all you get to do now is get cooking in the kitchen and enjoying these real food recipes that will satisfy your nutritional needs, budget and taste buds!

-eBook every month with 10 recipes featuring in-season ingredients, along with grocery lists for each recipe + easy health and habit trackers to align you with the seasons.
+eBook with 8-20 (most months have 10) recipes featuring in-season ingredients, along with grocery lists for each recipe + easy health and habit trackers to align you with the seasons.

 Recipes are either grain-free, gluten-free, dairy free, refined sugar free, low carb or keto with the majority being grain-free